 Her twice-told tales of sexuality, food and death were written in dialogue with selected articles on youth-specific occupational therapy practice, remembering a world of Camperdown Children’s Hospital in the 1980s.
 Awarded an autoethnographic PhD from the University of Technology, Sydney in 2010 for Writing the ordinary she has since published in Current Sociology, International Journal of Qualitative Methods (with Alison Lee) and a chapter in The body in professional practice, learning and education (edited by Bill Green and Nick Hopwood, published by Springer, 2015).

-Now she returns to poetry, this time about painting, writing and representation in fourW twenty-seven, and fourW twenty-eight, having previous poems in Youth Writes 1973 and 1974.
+Now she returns to poetry about painting and writing in fourW twenty-seven, and fourW twenty-eight, after previous poems in Youth Writes 1973 and 1974.
 Sally is delighted to be in the company of the accomplished writers at Riparian.